-Training individuals in compassion-based programs
+Training individuals in compassion, self-compassion and compassion-based interventions

-Conducting research exploring the impact of compassion
+Conducting research exploring the application and impact of compassion

-Disseminating and teaching compassion knowledge and information
+Disseminating and teaching compassion knowledge and information through multi-media

 The Compassion Initiative envisions a coming of the “Age of Compassion”.
 In so many ways, the future of our species will rely on our ability to overcome the apparent barriers of gender, social status, religion, race and culture, and cultivate compassion as a basis for living and working together, creating cooperation throughout the world, and caring for one another, taking steps to relieve suffering where ever it may be found.